kruvelab/MS2Tox/README.md

 # MS2Tox

 MS2Tox is a machine learning tool for predicting ecotoxicity of unidentified chemicals in water by nontarget LC-HRMS.
-Calculated values are in unit log-mM (milli-molar in logaritmic scale)
+Calculated values are in unit log-mM (milli-molar in logaritmic scale).

+NEW!
+Added code to calculate CombinedConfidence scores, which are now included alongside the calculated toxicity values to better evaluate their accuracy.
+CombinedConfidence code in subfolder "Codes".

 For installing R-package: